Universal bound on microwave dissipation in superconducting circuits: Supplementary Materials

-At energies below the gap, $E < E_g$, a finite density of states arises only due to \emph{rare} local dips in the order parameter.
-The most probable configuration leading to a subgap state at energy $E = E_g - \varepsilon$, with $\varepsilon \ll E_g$, is found via the method of optimal fluctuations~\citep{Larkin72,Skvortsov13}, and has the form:
+At energies below the gap, $E<E_{g}$, a finite DoS arises only due to \emph{rare} local dips in the order parameter.
+The most probable configuration leading to a subgap state at energy $E=E_{g}-\varepsilon$, with $\varepsilon\ll E_{g}$, is found via the method of optimal fluctuations~\citep{Larkin72,Skvortsov13}, and has the form: